aeriaframework/docs/aeria-ui/index.md

 # Aeria UI Reference

-To see how common problems are solved using Aeria UI, visit [Problem solving](/aeria-ui/problem-solving/).
+To see how common problems are solved using Aeria UI, visit [Help Topics](/aeria-ui/help-topics/).

 ## Public API